Choosing the Best Least Invasive CPAP Mask

 The world of CPAP therapy is constantly evolving.
 New designs and technologies are continually being developed to make masks less invasive and more comfortable.

-For example, some of the latest masks feature softer, lighter materials.
-They also have improved seals to prevent air leaks.
+For example, some of the latest masks feature softer, lighter materials and improved seals to prevent air leaks.

-These advancements aim to enhance the user experience.
-They make CPAP therapy more tolerable, increasing the likelihood of consistent use.
+These advancements enhance the user experience, making CPAP therapy more tolerable and increasing the likelihood of consistent use.

 Conclusion: Finding Your Best Fit